 Exact Timing of Individual Exams.
 The University co-ordinates exact timing and timetables for official examinations.
 It is the University, and not Academic Departments such as Physics, that organises exactly when each Exam will be scheduled.
 The University then notifies students in the weeks leading up to each Exam period.

 January Exam Period.
-A ‘short-fat’ one-semester module, such as Mathematics in semester 1, can be examined in the following exam period.
-So, Mathematics has an Exam in the January Exams period.
-For some ‘long-thin’ two-semester modules, such as the Fundamentals of Physics modules, formal examination is not until the May Exam period.
+A ‘short-fat’ one-semester module, such as those in semester 1 of second year, can be examined in the following exam period – the January Exams period.
+For some ‘long-thin’ two-semester modules, formal examination does not place until the May Exam period.

 May Exam Period.
-There can also be ‘short-fat’ one-semester modules in the second semester, such as Mathematics and Computing.
-The May Exam period for two-semester modules stretches over three weeks, whereas one-semester modules, such as Mathematics and Computing, are examined in the last two weeks of the May Exam period.
+There can also be ‘short-fat’ one-semester modules in the second semester, and these can be examined in the May Exam period.

 Revision Weeks.
-In Physics, we try to avoid delivering new subject matter in the teaching week prior to the corresponding Exam period.
+In Physics, we try to avoid delivering new subject matter in the teaching week immediately prior to the corresponding Exam period.
 Though, for some of the ‘busier courses’, this cannot always be guaranteed.
-We call this week prior to an examination week a ‘Revision Week’.
-So, revision weeks can be in different periods for one-semester and two-semester modules – as the Exam periods for such modules can be different.
+We sometimes call this week prior to an examination week a ‘Revision Week’.

 Summer Reassessments.
 For students who do progress to the following year by the end of the May Exam period, there is a summer reassessment period which includes a formal August/September Exam period.
-Resit Exams tend to be held in the first two weeks of that three week Exam period.
+Unless an accepted PMC dictates otherwise, individual reassessment scores are capped at a maximum of the pass mark (40% for BSc courses).

 Progression.
 Students on the BSc programmes will progress through the programme in line with the Academic Regulations for Taught Programmes.
 Students who achieve a minimum module mark of 40% (the pass mark) will be awarded the credits for that module.
 A total of 120 credits must be obtained at each level to progress to the next level, such as when a student passes all their modules for that level.
 When a total of 100 credits is obtained and, for the failed 20-credit module, a minimum mark of 30% is obtained then (subject to other criteria, such as a year average of not less than 40%) the missing 20 credits can be automatically credited to give the student a full 120 credits (and hence allow the student to progress to the next level).